ICOS-Carbon-Portal/zupload/README.md

 "user" if no other option is provided.

 <hr>
-Credits to: Oleg Mirzov, Ute Karstens, Maggie Hellström
+Credits to: Jonathan Thiry, Maggie Hellström, Oleg Mirzov, Ute Karstens